Advanced Management Program: The Global Experience

 Enrollments in Kellogg programs are highly competitive, and seats will not be guaranteed until your payment is received.

-It is expected that applicants have their own health insurance valid in the United States during Week 3 travel.
+It is expected that applicants have their own health insurance valid in the United States and during Week 3 travel.
 The University is not responsible for medical expenses incurred by participants during the program.

-Cancellation Policy Because attendance at a Kellogg executive program requires significant advance preparation and demand often exceeds capacity, it is important that you contact us in a timely manner if you must cancel or defer your attendance.
+Because attendance at a Kellogg executive program requires significant advance preparation and demand often exceeds capacity, it is important that you contact us in a timely manner if you must cancel or defer your attendance.
 To receive a full refund of program fees, notice of cancellation must be received more than 30 days in advance of the program start date.
 Participants who cancel less than 30 days in advance will not receive a refund but may nominate an acceptable substitute or attend a future session of the same program within one year.

 • Q: Where is the program held?